How to integrate with NetSuite's API in 2025

 A snapshot of the accounting integrations Merge supports

-In addition, Merge offers comprehensive, normalized Common Models—which span everything from balance sheets to invoices to journal entries to tracking categories.
+Merge also offers comprehensive, normalized Common Models—which span everything from balance sheets to invoices to journal entries to tracking categories.
 And the platform provides advanced features for syncing custom data, such as Remote Data and Field Mapping.

 Merge's automated issue detection functionality